 Conclusion

-I think this is a very useful feature that makes reporting or collecting information very easy.
+I think MacOS custom attributes in Intune are a very useful feature that makes reporting or collecting information very easy.
 I have provided you with an example script that you can use but also use as a template for creating new scripts.
-You have endless possibilities here what and how you want to collect this from Mac devices.
+You have endless possibilities here for what and how you want to collect data from Mac devices.
 The only thing you have to keep in mind is that your script generates an output.
+Start small with one signal, validate the result in the Intune portal, and then expand your library of MacOS custom attributes in Intune as your reporting needs grow.